 Credit counseling is a vastly under-tapped resource for people crippled by debt.
-A credit counselor’s goal is to educate consumers about the cause of their debt and offer solutions to eliminate it.
-In most cases, the counseling session takes about 30-40 minutes and can be done over the phone, online or in person.
+A credit counselor’s goal is to educate consumers about the cause of their debt and offer solutions that eliminate debt.

 When you call or go online for a credit counseling session, the counselors review your expenses (credit card bills, rent, utilities, etc.) and income to help you make a budget.
 The counselor also will examine your credit report to verify personal information and make sure you are aware of all expenses.
 They will provide an analysis of those expenditures and what you could do to reduce them.

 In many cases, better budgeting and adhering to the suggested spending limits is enough to get you back on track.
 If the problem requires more than that, the counselor has several options to offer you.

 One is a debt management program.
 Based on the information you supply, counselors work with your creditors to reduce the interest rate on your debt and come up with a monthly payment plan that you can afford.
 The amount is less than you currently pay and requires a 3- to 5-year commitment to eliminate all the debt.